jdeppe-pivotal/s3proxy/README.md

 ### Running as a systemd service

-To use under `systemd` a simple service file is provided in `etc/`.
-Adjust any necessary options in the file, and then do the following as root:
+To use under `systemd`, a simple service file is provided in `etc/`.
+Adjust any necessary options in the file such as the user under which it runs (default 'ubuntu') and the cache directory.
+Make sure that the cache directory is created and writable by the user.
+Also ensure that the user has appropriate AWS credentials.
+Then do the following as root:

 ```
 cp etc/s3proxy.service /etc/systemd/system/